 If you want to learn more about procrastination, I highly recommend Dr. Tim Pychyl’s informative procrastination podcast, iProcrastinate, as well as the book “The Now Habit” by Dr. Neil Fiore.

 You’ll definitely want to do some reading into the concept of the Fixed Mindset vs. the Growth Mindset as well.
 Building on recent breakthroughs in the study of brain neuroplasticity (meaning the ability of the brain to constantly change and make new connections through learning throughout life), Dr. Carol Dweck has discovered what I feel is another piece in the perfectionist/procrastination puzzle.
 Dweck’s mindset overview on her website puts it nicely:

 “In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
 They spend their time documenting their intelligence or talent instead of developing them.
 They also believe that talent alone creates success—without effort.
 They’re wrong.

 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.
 Virtually all great people have had these qualities.”

 Dweck also offers some first steps to changing a fixed mindset into a growth mindset.
 And Maria Popover over at the excellent Brain Pickings has a great overview on the topic.
 Dweck has also published a book on Fixed vs. Growth Mindset as well.

-The earlier resources on procrastination, perfectionism and the fixed mindset identify the issues we are dealing with, and “Mastery” helps to put them behind you and establish new and healthier behaviors, thinking and approaches to creativity.
+The resources mentioned earlier in this post on procrastination, perfectionism and the fixed mindset identify the issues we are dealing with, and “Mastery” helps to put them behind you and establish new and healthier behaviors, thinking and approaches to creativity.